 Before the copy edit, A Kill in the Morning went through a content edit.
 The difference is that a content edit involves the structure of the story.
 The content editor might suggest, for example, that the novel would be better with a happy ending, or that you could rewrite chapter sixteen to make it faster paced.
 Content editing is like getting feedback on your novel from an experienced professional.

 We copy edit before typesetting (the process that turns your manuscript into an actual book).
 We proofread afterwards.
 A proofreader is entirely concerned with the novel as written, not with any style issues.
 They look only for mistakes in spelling, grammar, punctuation and layout.
 For more on proofreading see How to Proofread Your Own Work.

 Here’s part of a page of A Kill in the Morning, as sent to me by a copy editor at Transworld Publishers:

 To show a word should be in italics the copy editor underlines it.
-See the orange number 1 in the picture.
-La Rhin is underlined.
+See the orange number 1 in the picture, where they underlined La Rhin.
 The square next to it around the full-stop means ‘don’t italicise this’.